drewolson/testflight/README.md

 )
 ```

-Now, let's make a handler with a websocket routeA.
+Now, let's make a handler with a websocket route.

 ```go
 func Handler() http.Handler {